Medical Coding - One Year Certificate of Completion (CC1)

 • All courses in the program must be completed with a grade of C or higher.

-• All prerequisites courses must be completed with a grade of C or higher.
+• All prerequisite courses must be completed with a grade of C or higher.

 Sample Plan